 Teach everyone in the family the importance of letting your pup rest.
 Set-up a safe space, somewhere he knows is calm and quiet, and can retreat to when the world gets a little too exhausting!

-If you notice a sudden change to his sleeping habits, then pop a call to your Veterinarian.
+If you notice a sudden change in his sleeping habits, then pop a call to your veterinarian.